-Adjusted R2 = 0.02, n = 781
+Adjusted R2 = 0.02, n = 781.

 [END EXHIBIT]

 A similar analysis can be done for other variables in the multiplicative model.
 Stratified regression requires us to organize the data into cases composed of “strata plus the variable” and controls composed of “strata alone without the variable,” then the intercept in the regression of cases on controls provides the ki constant.
 Exhibit 18.7 shows the estimation of ki parameters for all of the variables, each estimated from the intercept of a separate intercept regression.